CiscoDevNet/pathman-sr/dCloud/README.md

 71987 2016-06-08 21:20:06.632 UTC root:node_links   INFO: We have no links in our BGP-LS topology
  ```

 2. Did I learn any nodes from the controller?
-Early in the log you want to see somehting like this - one node statement per node:
+Early in the log you want to see something like this - one node statement per node:

  ```
  65632 2016-06-08 20:34:31.496 UTC root:node_structure INFO: New node: Node(name='sjc', id=u'3323134238', loopback=u'198.19.1.30', portlist=[u'57.0.0.30', u'49.0.0.30', u'55.0.0.30', u'46.0.0.30', u'56.0.0.30'], pcc='', pcep_type='', prefix=[u'57.0.0.0/24', u'46.0.0.0/24', u'56.0.0.0/24', u'55.0.0.0/24', u'49.0.0.0/24', u'198.19.1.30/32'], sid='')